-Sunshine Radio’s first test transmissions were on September 15th 1980.
-The station was established by Robbie Robinson and Chris Cary, two major names from the UK pirate scene.
+Sunshine Radio was established by Robbie Robinson and Chris Cary, two major names from the UK pirate scene.
 The two spotted the potential to set up a major independent station in Dublin following a tv documentary on the blossoming local pirate scene.

-After some early teething problems, one of which seen the station’s mast being sabotaged, Cary pulled out (and later formed major rival Radio Nova) leaving Robinson to go it alone.
+After some early teething problems, which included the mast sabotage, Cary pulled out (and later formed major rival Radio Nova) leaving Robinson to go it alone.

 A government crackdown took Sunshine off the air on May 19th 1983.
-It took them many weeks to return, but the following year, the station had even greater difficulties as a result of a jamming campaign by state broadcaster RTÉ.
+It took them many weeks to return, but during the following year the station had even greater difficulties as a result of a jamming campaign by state broadcaster RTÉ.

 It ceased broadcasting at 6pm on the 30th December 1988 in compliance with the new broadcasting wireless and telegraphy act.